vijaymathew/vijaymathew.github.io/books/info/chapter_8.md

 - Shannon's channel coding theorem: for any R < C, reliable communication is achievable.
 For any R > C, it is not.
 Capacity is the sharp dividing line.
 - The Shannon-Hartley theorem gives AWGN channel capacity: C = W log₂(1 + SNR).
 Capacity grows logarithmically with SNR but linearly with bandwidth.
 - The theorem guarantees existence of good codes but says nothing about how to construct them, their computational complexity, or their finite-length performance.
-- Real systems achieve 40-65% of the Shannon limit for single-channel links.
+- Real single-channel links often operate anywhere from roughly 40% to 95% of the Shannon limit, depending on engineering tradeoffs.
 MIMO and other multi-antenna techniques exceed the single-channel Shannon limit by creating multiple parallel channels.

 ---